5 Ways to Market Books More Effectively

-Knowing what you want to accomplish by publishing a book impacts how you are going to market it.
+Knowing what you want to accomplish by publishing a book impacts how you will market it.

 Marketing is really about knowing your audience – readers who should be interested in your book – and determining who they are and what they want and need.
-Ideally, when writing a book, you should keep these things in mind and shape it accordingly.
-Although there is always overlap in the audience for every genre, the core target market can be identified.
+When writing a book, you should keep these things in mind and shape it accordingly.
+Although there is always overlap in the audience for every genre, you can identify the core target market.

-Like the self-published book marketing plan itself, identifying the audience has several steps and requires serious research.
-This is why many authors look to support from experts at book marketing services agencies to help them define these steps, create the plan, and execute it.
+Like the self-published book marketing plan itself, identifying the audience requires several steps and serious research.
+Many authors look to support from experts at book marketing services agencies to help them define these steps, create the plan, and execute it.

-Whether you self-promote or seek professional help, consider the time, money, and energy necessary to promote a book fully.
+Whether you self-promote or seek professional help, consider the time, money, and energy necessary to promote a book entirely.
 Determine the publishing route (self-publishing, traditional, hybrid) and format (eBook, print, print on demand, or a combination).
-Whether it is a self publishing marketing plan or a traditional marketing plan, do your research before deciding.
+Whether a self-publishing marketing plan or a traditional marketing plan, do your research before deciding.

 Creating a website is imperative in every book marketing plan.
 Writing a blog is central to branding and outreach.
-Not only should you create and keep your blog current, but you should also seek out blogs with similar target audiences and solicit opportunities to guest blog.
+Not only should you start your blog and keep it current, but you should also seek out blogs with similar target audiences and solicit opportunities to guest blog.

 Creating platforms on Facebook, Twitter, LinkedIn, Instagram, and YouTube can help you communicate with your target audience.
-You can form relationships that can potentially be turned into book readers and buyers.
+You can form relationships that you can potentially turn into book readers and buyers.
 Remember that you likely don’t want too many social media platforms if you can’t keep them current.
-Two platforms, based on your book, is typically sufficient.
+Two platforms, based on your book, are typically sufficient.

-NOTE: If you can’t keep social media platforms current, it’s better not to have them at all!
+NOTE: If you can’t keep social media platforms current, it’s better not to have them!

 Also, podcasts have become very easy to create and distribute.
 For as little as $50 a month, you can have a quality podcast automatically distributed through outlets such as iTunes and others.
 Check out www.Spreaker.com as an example of podcast creation platforms.